okba-zoueghi/mega-download/README.md

 CLI implemented in python that allows downloading files from a Mega.nz public link to a target folder (only missing files are downloaded) without quota restriction.
 Bypassing the quota is achieved by changing the IP address each time 4500 MB of data is downloaded.

+Download of files of size greater than 5GB is also supported.

 The same CLI could be used with another router.
 To do that you shall update the callback function ```change_ip_address()``` in the file ```changeipcallback.py``` to change the ip address of your router.

 ## Clone and Install Dependencies